AnyChart/docs.anychart.com/Basic_Charts/Marimekko_Chart/Mekko_Chart.md

 #### Individual Points

-You can change the appearance (and some other settings) of individual points by adding special fields to the data set:
+You can change the appearance (and some other settings) of individual points by adding special fields to your data:

 ```
 // create a data set